xiaoxiae/videos/17-ab/SCRIPT.md

 Let's now try to insert a key.

 Assuming that the key is not present, we'll run search and end up in one of the tree's leafs.
-Now we simply insert the key to the leaf's parent node, additionally creating a new leaf.
+Then we simply insert the key to the leaf's parent node, creating a new leaf in the process.

 If this didn't break the condition on the number of children of a node (i.e. if the node still has at most $b$ children), we're done.
 Otherwise, we split the node in two (down the middle) and, since this adds a new child to the node above, we move the middle key up
 Since this might make the node above break the condition, we have to repeat the process until we reach the root.

-This is where the $b \ge 2a - 1$ condition comes in handy, since splitting the node down the middle and removing one key makes the sides have at least $\lfloor b / 2 \rfloor$ nodes, which is at least $a$.
+This is where the $b \ge 2a - 1$ condition comes in handy, since splitting the node down the middle and removing one key makes the sides have at least $\lfloor b / 2 \rfloor$ nodes, which the condition ensures is at least $a$.
-Also, if we split the root node, we'll have to create a new root node that will have only two children, which we can only do because the root node can have between $2$ and $b$ children.
+Also, if we happen to split the root node, we'll have to create a new root node that will have two children, which we can do because the root node can have between $2$ and $b$ children.

 ---